Shelf Styling Ideas With Expert Decorating Tips

 Dining Room Shelf Styling Ideas

-6. Ground the Look with Substantial Pieces
+14. Ground the Look with Substantial Pieces

 Studio McGee suggests using your most important items to create focal points to style around.
-Vases, baskets, plants, bowls, art, or other large decor items are perfect for adding substance and visual weight to a built-in.
+Vases, decorative boxes, real plants, baskets, plants, bowls, art, or other large decor items are perfect for adding substance and visual weight to a built-in.
 They typically like to stagger these items so that they do not stack on top of each other and are not right next to each other, which helps create balance.

 Stylist secret: It helps to place all of your similar objects simultaneously—for example, style all your vases, baskets, etc.

-Image Courtesy of Kelsey Leigh Design
+Image Courtesy of Kate Marker Interiors

-7. Inject Sentiment
+15. Inject Sentiment

 Poignant pieces add depth and soul to your styling and recall fond memories and unique places.
 Sentimental details add character that makes the styling of the shelves in your home – truly your own.